Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that income in Acton is below the national average.
-The median income is $17,264 and the average income stands at $24,701.
-In contrast, the Australian Capital Territory has a median income of $72,206 and an average income of $85,981.
-Based on Wage Price Index growth of 9.26% from financial year ending June 2023 to September 2025, current estimates for Acton's median income would be approximately $18,863 and the average income would be around $26,988.
-According to Census 2021 data, household incomes in Acton rank at the 100th percentile ($0 weekly), while personal income ranks lower at the 0th percentile.
-The data shows that the $0 - 399 earnings band captures 0.0% of the community (0 individuals) in Acton, contrasting with the surrounding region where the $1,500 - 2,999 bracket leads at 34.3%.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that the median income in Acton is $17,264 and the average income stands at $24,701.
+In comparison, the Australian Capital Territory's median income is $72,206 and the average income is $85,981.
+Based on Wage Price Index growth of 10.44% from financial year ending June 2023 to March 2026, estimated incomes would be approximately $19,066 (median) and $27,280 (average).
+According to census data, household incomes rank at the 100th percentile ($0 weekly), while personal income ranks at the 0th percentile.
+The data shows that 0% of Acton's community falls within the $0 - 399 earnings band, contrasting with the metropolitan region where the leading bracket is $1,500 - 2,999 at 34.3%.

 Frequently Asked Questions - Income